-Many homeowners are aware of residential roofing shingles, but very few have heard of roofing shakes.
-Some homes are even fitted with shakes though the homeowner thinks they’re just shingles.
-Know the difference between shingles and shakes and how they impact the roof’s appearance.
+Many homeowners are familiar with residential roofing shingles, but very few have heard of roofing shakes.
+Some homes are fitted with shakes though the homeowner thinks they’re just shingles.
+Roof shingles vs shakes is a common industry topic that warrants more attention.

-Shingles are the tiles you see on the roof.
-They’re typically cut and more precisely milled than a shake.
+Shingles are the typical tiles you see on the roof.
+They’re cut and more precisely milled than a shake.
 They have a more refined and classic appearance, making them suitable for post-Victorian style homes of the late 19th century.
-They’re also a more compatible fit for contemporary homes.
+They’re also an appropriate fit for contemporary homes.

 What, then, is a roofing shake?
 Traditional wooden shakes are made from lumber logs split on one end; this is the side that faces outward.
-One side is also normally thicker than the other.
-Shakes have a grainier and rustic appearance due to their uneven and jagged surface.
-This makes them a good choice for cottage and country-style homes.
+One side is also thicker than the other.
+Shakes have a grainier and rustic appearance due to their jagged and uneven surface.
+This makes them a compatible fit for country- and cottage-style houses.

-In terms of quality, there has been talk that wood shakes are more durable.
-This is not really true.
-Roofing quality is determined by its composition and not so much whether it’s a shingle or shake.
+In terms of quality, there is a belief that wood shakes are more durable; this isn’t exactly true.
+Roofing quality is determined by its composition and not whether it’s a shingle or shake.
 Asphalt, which is what we recommend, is typically more durable and longer-lasting than most common wood tiles like cedar.

 Let Us Replace That Old Roof

-Full roofing conversions from wood shingles/tiles to asphalt is one of Urbizo Bros Roofing’s mainstay specialties.
-Give us a call if your old wooden roof is no longer holding up.
-Our crew does commercial roofing as well as other services like inspections and maintenance.
-Whether you choose shingles or shakes, leave it to us to use the best materials for long-lasting quality.
+Full roofing conversions from wood shingles/tiles to asphalt is one of Urbizo Bros Roofing’s specialties.
+Call us if your old wooden roof is no longer holding up.
+Our roofers do commercial roofing as well as other services like inspections and maintenance.
+Whether you choose roof shingles or shakes, leave it to us to use high-quality materials for long-lasting durability.

 Quality roof replacement & repair in Edmonds, Seattle, Lynnwood,